mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 ### SERVICE ISOLATION

-In order to choose which devices offer certain services and to obtain a better isolation of them, they were grouped according to the CIA concept or triad (Confidentiality, Integrity and Availability) and separated according the convenience as follows:
+In order to choose which devices offer certain services and to obtain a better isolation of them, they were grouped according to the CIA concept (Confidentiality, Integrity and Availability) and separated according the convenience as follows:

 ![service-isolation](/assets/img/posts/service-organization2.png)